Margareth Merrill Memorial Gazebo

 In the spring of 2015, as donations to the Avery House Margareth Merrill Memorial Fund began to come in, Margareth’s husband, Dr. Gil Merrill, suggested that perhaps PLF could use some of the funds to repair and improve the gazebo.
 The generous donations to the Avery House in Margareth’s memory reflect the great love and respect for her by all who knew her.
 The Avery House Guild voted unanimously to name the soon-to-be-restored gazebo in Margareth’s honor.

 Work on the Margareth Merrill Memorial Gazebo was completed in June 2015.
-The updated gazebo has already been in use at several weddings and for our annual Old Fashioned Fourth of July Celebration.
+The updated gazebo has been used at weddings and PLF events.
 It is a highly visible monument and will be the site for countless events in the future, a lasting tribute to an irreplaceable leader and friend who inspired us all by her example.